andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 	<figcaption class="figure-caption">She's just the best</figcaption>
 </figure>

-The missive is a simple command, "you should do this," accompanied by a link to a post from the American Dance Festival with the headline
+The missive consists of a simple command, "you should do this," accompanied by a link to a post from the American Dance Festival with the headline
-<a href="https://www.instagram.com/p/CpLbgk9J-FI/?igshid=MzRlODBiNWFlZA==" target="_blank" rel="noreferrer noopener">*Audition Opportunity for NC-based Performers*</a>.
+<a href="https://www.instagram.com/p/CpLbgk9J-FI/?igshid=MzRlODBiNWFlZA==" target="_blank" rel="noreferrer noopener">*"Audition Opportunity for NC-based Performers"*</a>.

 Huh?
-Why on earth is she sending me a link to an audition opportunity?
+An audition opportunity?
+Why on earth would she send me this?
 I skeptically click the link.

 <div class="text-muted fst-italic mx-3 mb-3">